Synthetic diamond: Gemstones

-Synthetic diamonds for use as gemstones are grown by HPHT or CVD methods, and represented approximately 2% of the gem-quality diamond market as of 2013.
-However, there are indications that the market share of synthetic jewelry-quality diamonds may grow as advances in technology allow for larger higher-quality synthetic production on a more economic scale.
+Synthetic diamonds for use as gemstones are grown by HPHT or CVD methods.
+The market share of synthetic jewelry-quality diamonds is growing as advances in technology allow for larger higher-quality synthetic production on a more economical scale.
+In 2013, synthetic diamonds accounted for 0.28% of rough diamonds produced for use as gemstones, and 2% of the gem-quality diamond market.
+In 2023, synthetic diamonds were 17% of the diamond jewelry market.
 They are available in yellow, pink, green, orange, blue and, to a lesser extent, colorless (or white).
-The yellow color comes from nitrogen impurities in the manufacturing process, while the blue color comes from boron.
+The yellow comes from nitrogen impurities in the manufacturing process, while the blue comes from boron.
 Other colors, such as pink or green, are achievable after synthesis using irradiation.
 Several companies also offer memorial diamonds grown using cremated remains.